tijlleenders/ZinZen-scheduler/documentation/functional/Concepts.md

 ### 4) Activity

-Goals and Budgets are broken down and represented as activities in the Calendar.
+Goals and Budgets are both broken down and represented as Activities to be placed on the Calendar by the activity_placer.

 ### 5) Task

 Tasks are only relevant once _all_ scheduling is done.
 At that point all scheduled Activities are either impossible or scheduled.

-The Activities are then transformed into Tasks:
+The Hours on the Calendar are then transformed into Tasks:
-- Every Activity becomes a Task
+- Every consecutive ('touching') set of Hours occupied by the same Goal becomes a Task with a start and end datetime.
-- Any Tasks for that 'touch' AND have the same Goal should be merged.